DiffuseExpand: Expanding dataset for 2D medical image segmentation using diffusion models: Methodology

-\paragraph{\textbf{Stage II$:$ Train Segmenter.}} To facilitate the sampling at Stage III with classifier guidance, we need to train a segmenter, which can be understood as a classifier since it performs classification pixel by pixel at Stage II to model $p(y_1,y_2|x^i_t)$ and $p(y_1,y_2|x^m_t)$.
+To facilitate the sampling at Stage III with classifier guidance, we need to train a segmenter, which can be understood as a UNet-based classifier since it performs classification pixel by pixel at Stage II to model $p(y_1,y_2|x^i_t)$ and $p(y_1,y_2|x^m_t)$.
 We define the segmenter as $f_\psi$.
 Then, we leverage $\mathcal{L}_\textrm{S\_II}$ to accomplish two tasks: first, to discriminate whether inputs are images or masks, and second, to perform the segmentation task only when the input is an image:

 where $\mathcal{L}_{dice}$ and $\mathcal{L}_{bce}$ denote Dice loss and Binary Cross Entropy loss, respectively, and $g_\omega$ refers to the additional encoder utilized for the prediction of $y_1$.